 Content Editor step-by-step:

-1. You can follow the steps from the Keyword Research article to create your query, but if you already know your targeted keyword, you can also open Content Editor from the main dashboard.
+1. You can create a query directly from Keyword Research, but if you already know your targeted keyword, you can also open Content Editor from the main dashboard.

-2. Identify a keyword, phrase, or multiple keywords that best represent the word you would like your content to be found by in SERP - your targeted keyword(s).
+2. Identify a keyword, phrase, or multiple keywords that best represent the word you want your content to be found in SERP - your targeted keyword(s).

-4. When you’re ready, just hit Create Content Editor button and allow the query to load for a few minutes.
-One Content Editor query requires one Content Editor credit, regardless if it is a single or multi-keyword analysis.
+4. When you’re ready, just hit the Create button and allow the query to load for a few minutes.
+One Content Editor query requires one Content Editor credit, regardless of whether it is a single or multi-keyword analysis.